CESSProject/cess-portal/README.md

 faucetAddress:Faucet address, the address to get coins from the faucet.

 idAccountPhraseOrSeed:Account private key, which is used as the user's mnemonic when signing transactions.

-accountPublicKey:The publicKey of public key conversion, used to query data on the chain, and the conversion address: https://polkadot.subscan.io/tools/ss58_transform.

 walletAddress:The wallet public key address, the owner id of the file when uploading the file metadata.